SchoolOfCode/final-project-front-end-partners-in-code/README.md

 # :file_folder: Features

 #### Authentication
 User Authentication through the implementation of Auth0.
+Auth0 denies the user the ability to post items or look up product information if they are not logged in - they must log in or sign up to be able to do those things.

 #### Create Items
+This feature is shown as the + icon on the browse page.
+It allows the user to upload a product that they wish to give away or exhange!

 #### Alerts
+An alert pops up at the top of the browser when a user that is not logged in or registered tries to view or upload an item.

 ####
-## API Routes
+## :twisted_rightwards_arrows: API Routes

 <!-- - (GET) Returns HomePage: localhost:3000  -->
 - (GET) Returns All Items: localhost:3000/